mmschlk/shapiq/README.md

 # SHAPIQ: SHAPley Interaction Quantification
-> One interaction may speak more than a thousand main effects.
+> An interaction may speak more than a thousand main effects.

 # 🛠️ Install
 **shapiq** is intended to work with **Python 3.9 and above**.
 Installation can be done via `pip`: